Free US Data Broker Opt-Out Guide

 What Data Brokers Actually Store About You

-Before you start opting out, it helps to understand what you’re up against.
+It also helps to understand what you’re up against.
 Data brokers don’t just know your name and email.
 They build profiles that connect hundreds of data points — most of which you never knowingly shared.
 Here are ten categories of information that brokers routinely collect, trade, and sell.

 - Real-time location and movement history.
 GPS coordinates, Wi-Fi proximity, and mobile advertising IDs allow brokers to reconstruct where you go — including medical facilities, places of worship, and political events.
 The “Databroker Files” investigation showed this data could expose routines of military personnel and government officials.
 Your home and work addresses are trivially identifiable from movement patterns alone.